Next Start

 • Bearings

-• Seals and shims
+• Seals and shim

 outboard-motor-image-02

 The gears in the lower unit transmit rotational force by applying force against the teeth of another gear.
-In an outboard lower unit, they turn the engine’s output torque 90 degrees to drive the propshaft.
+In an outboard lower unit, they turn the engine’s output torque 90 degrees to drive the prop-shaft.

 The image below shows the three gears located in the lower unit of an outboard: a pinion gear, reverse gear and a forward gear.
 These gears transmit forces that produce different speeds, torques and directions from the power source.